-- 1. Talk to the administrator. - 2.
+- 1. Talk to your Principal or Teacher-in-Charge. - 2.
 Call parents at first sign of concern.
 Inform the parents of your observations, ask for their ideas, assistance, and support in serving the student.
+If applicable and appropriate, call the student's probation officer, social worker or case manager.
 Keep a log of your calls. - 3.
 Talk privately to the student about your concerns. - 4.
-Behavior concerns-any official suspensions will be in Aries.
-Look for patterns of behavior.
-We use In-House Suspension whenever possible, as it is preferable to having students at home unattended.
-Serious infractions (fighting, threats, etc.) do result in official suspension as well as being cited by law enforcement.
-Unresponsive students can be moved to other schools or expelled after all efforts have been made for student to change behavior. - 5.
-Referrals-please remember if you write a student referral, you are required to call the parents.
-You are writing the referral and can answer the parents' questions firsthand.
-Administrators will also call parents, but we can only give secondhand information on the incident. - 6.
-Academic Concerns-Look at Aries and transcript of student.
-This will contain test scores, report cards, and a student history.
-You may want to ask the grade level administrator to schedule a Student Study Team (SST).
-This will involve a meeting with the student, parents, administrators, students' teachers, and perhaps the psychologist.
+Discuss concerns and possible interventions for the student with teachers and navigators at the Student Success Team meetings. - 5.
+Behavior concerns: Look for patterns of behavior that may warrant school intervention and document incidents in Aeries.
+Serious infractions (fighting, threats, etc.) do result in students being sent home and parents of minors notified.
+In addition, students may be cited by law enforcement. - 6.
+Academic Concerns: Consult transcript of student, work production logs, any previous IEPs or 504s and any formative or summative assessments, including California state tests and school unit or benchmark exams.
+You may want to ask the grade level administrator to schedule a meeting with the student, parents, administrators, students' teachers, and perhaps the psychologist.